Germany to legalize cannabis use for recreational purposes | Business

 Germany to legalize cannabis use for recreational purposes

-Germany on Wednesday set out plans to legalise cannabis, in a move promised by Chancellor Olaf Scholz's government that would make it one of the first countries in Europe to make weed legal.
+Germany set out plans on Wednesday to legalise cannabis, a move Chancellor Olaf Scholz's government said would make Germany one of the first countries in Europe to do so.
 Health Minister Karl Lauterbach presented a cornerstone paper on planned legislation to regulate the controlled distribution and consumption of cannabis for recreational purposes among adults.

-Lauterbach did not give a timeline for the plan, which would make Germany the second European Union country to legalise cannabis after Malta.
-Many European countries, including Germany, have already legalised cannabis for limited medicinal purposes.
-The use of cannabis for medicinal purposes has been legal in Germany since 2017.
+Lauterbach did not give a timeline for the plan.
+Many countries of the region have already legalised cannabis for limited medicinal purposes, including Germany since 2017.
 Others have decriminalised its general use, while stopping short of making it legal.

 According to the paper, private self-cultivation would be permitted to a limited extent.
 Ongoing investigations and criminal proceedings connected to cases no longer illegal would be terminated.
-The government also plans to introduce a special consumption tax, as well as developing cannabis-related education and prevention work.
+The government will also introduce a special consumption tax, and develop cannabis-related education and abuse prevention programmes.

 Germany's pharmacists association warned of the health risks of legalising cannabis and said it would put pharmacies in medical conflict.
 Pharmacists are health care professionals, so "a possible competitive situation with purely commercial providers is viewed particularly critically," Thomas Preis, head of the North Rhine Pharmacists' Association, told the Rheinische Post newspaper.